 1) Prepare All of Your Documents and Exhibits – if you are going to show the court any documents or exhibits, such as emails, letters, photographs, etc., make sure you bring 4 copies of each – 1 for the judge, 1 for the witness (if you are asking questions), 1 for the other party, and 1 for yourself.

 2) Subpoena Witnesses & Documents – If your witnesses are “friendly” to you, they will voluntarily make time to come to court on your behalf.
 However, you may need some witnesses who will not volunteer to come to court.
 Also, you made need documents or other evidence from other persons to prove your case.
 In that situation, you need to contact the court ahead of the trial date (preferably 10 days or more) to ask the court to subpoena witnesses and/or documents to trial.
-You will need to give the court the full names of the witnesses, the witnesses’ address for the court to serve the subpoena, and a description of documents or other evidence to bring to court.
+You will need to give the court the full names of the witnesses, their home address for the court to serve the subpoena, and a description of documents or other evidence to bring to court.

 3) Don’t Interrupt – Few things irritate the court more than persons who interrupt the process.
 Never interrupt the judge, a testifying witness, or the other party while they are speaking.
-The court will give you plenty of opportunity to speak, to testify, to ask questions of witnesses, and to argue your case.
+The court will give you plenty of opportunities to speak, to testify, to ask questions of witnesses, and to argue your case.

 4) Don’t Argue with the Judge – There is a fine line between being persuasive and being argumentative.
 When you’ve made your points, quit before the judge turns angry or hostile.
 At all times ensure that your tone and body language remains respectful.
 If you argue with the judge, then prepare to lose!